fafirooz/fafirooz.github.io/_pages/about.md

 ---
-title: About Index
+title: About Segoosheh
-subtitle: Index is a minimal, fixed sidebar grid portfolio Jekyll theme.
-Perfect for designers, artists, photographers and developers to use for their portfolio website.
+subtitle: Segoosheh is a architectural design studio based in Amsterdam, Netherlands.
-description: Index is a minimal, fixed sidebar grid portfolio Jekyll theme.
+description: Segoosheh is a architectural design studio based in Amsterdam, Netherlands.
+We create beautiful, functional spaces that inspire and delight.
 featured_image: /images/demo/demo-landscape.jpg
 ---